310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-No, I feel like we should not be leaving.
+No, I feel like we shouldn't leave.

-If we do just what we are told again, as if all we can do is obey unthinkingly, then it is only more proof that we are just a bunch of good-for-nothing children.
+If we do just what we are told again, as if all we can do is obey without thought, then it is only more proof that we are just a bunch of good-for-nothing children.

 Let us stay here and watch what our seniors in Trickstar are doing from afar.
 We will use them as reference, and contemplate what to do next together.